-Avoid administration of TASIGNA with agents that may increase nilotinib exposure (eg, strong CYP3A4 inhibitors) or anti-arrhythmic drugs (including, but not limited to amiodarone, disopyramide, procainamide, quinidine and sotalol) and other drugs that may prolong QT interval (including, but not limited to chloroquine, clarithromycin, haloperidol, methadone, moxifloxacin and pimozide).
+Avoid administration of TASIGNA with agents that may increase nilotinib exposure (eg, strong CYP3A4 inhibitors) or anti-arrhythmic drugs and other drugs that may prolong QT interval.
 Should treatment with any of these agents be required, interrupt therapy with TASIGNA.
 If interruption of treatment with TASIGNA is not possible, patients who require treatment with a drug that prolongs QT or strongly inhibits CYP3A4 should be closely monitored for prolongation of the QT interval.

 Drugs that affect gastric pH